In this article

 Why authenticity is important (Scott Disick & BooTea Shake)

-You want to find authentic influencers who also take their job seriously.
+You want to find influencers who take their job seriously and are authentic.
 If not, you might end up with this situation.

 In 2016, reality TV star Scott Disick was reportedly paid a five-figure sum to make a post for BooTea Shake.
 Instead, he simply uploaded an image and copy-and-pasted the caption, which included instructions telling him when to make the post: